beckyexeter/beckyexeter/README.md

 ## About Me

-MSc student at the University of Exeter
+MSc student at the University of Exeter.